Good things to know before a session.

 I do not need to see a photo at the beginning of the session, I ask for a physical description of your pet.
-I take that time to ask the animal permission to have a conversation with them and they will most often respond by sending an image to confirm that I am speaking with the right animal.
+I take that time to ask the animal permission to have a conversation with them and they will most often respond by showing me something about themselves to confirm that they are connected.

 Shy animals are often willing to speak, sometimes they will need a bit more coaxing and time to open up and get talking.
 By asking them easy questions at first can be help to encourage them to say more.
 With a bit of encouragement they are often very happy to share their thoughts.

 I am often asked if the sessions can include animals who have passed over.
 As long as they are ready and willing to speak with us, we can most certainly have a conversation with them.

 I will work with current clients only for lost pets.
 Animal communication can be a support tool when your pet is lost, but it is not the sure thing that we would like it to be.
 Unfortunately, lost pets are one of the most difficult issues that we deal with.
 Lost animals can shift into "tunnel vision" that does not always allow for much information in or out.
 A short session can be worth while and there is a series of questions that we can ask them that can help.
 The best results come from well informed neighbors.